steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 #### Q8: What artifacts will you use to self-organize?
    * How do you keep track of what needs to get done?

-   Github issues
+   GitHub issues will be used to keep track of what needs to be done.
    * How do you prioritize tasks?

-   Using labels on Github issues to identify tasks as ‘high’, ‘medium’, ‘low’, etc. priority
+   Task prioritisation will be handled using labels on GitHub issues to provide various information about tasks, including their status and that of	their priority (e.g: "high", "normal", "low", etc. priority).
    * How do tasks get assigned to team members?

-   Based on priority and based on skill/experience
+   Task allocation will be primarily done by skill/experience (i.e. those more experienced with some type of work will likely 	 receive that variety of work).
+   For contests of skill/experience, the parties involved have the option to work it out (if not, then by default, it would 	go to the party with the best compromise between a low workload and a lot of available time for the project).
+   Finally, tasks which feature work that no-one on in the group has experience with will be assigned last and will be either 		taken by bid and consensus or by default assignment.
    * How do you determine the status of work from inception to completion?

-   Progress will be tracked by labels on issues on Github alongside associated discussion
+   The progression of a task will be tracked by labels on issues in GitHub and will be accompanied with associated discussion.

 #### Q9: What are the rules regarding how your team works?
 **Communications:**